slott56/Stingray-Reader/docs/source/developer.rst

 -   **FAQ**.
 Some other design questions. `Frequently Asked Questions`_.

-We'll look at some demonstration programs in :ref:`demo`.
+We'll look at some demonstration software in :ref:`demo`.

 Binding a Schema to a File
 =================================

-We're only going to bind two levels of schema to a file.
-The conceptual schema would require some kind of formal ontology, something that's rarely available.
+The file suffix, e.g., ``.xlsx`` binds a file to a physical format.
+This is relatively universal.
+A single :py:func:`stingray.open_workbook` function looks at the file suffix and locates an appropriate class.

+A decorator is available to extend the file suffix mapping to introduce new physical format bindings.

+We need to bind the logical layout to the file also.
-**Logical Layout**.
-We rely on a schema, :py:class:`schema.Schema` to manage the logical layout of a file.
+This means relying on a schema, defined by the :py:class:`stingray.schema_instance.Schema` class to describe the logical layout of a file.

-A workbook has two ways to bind logical layout to data values.
-Our :py:class:`sheet.Sheet` subclass hierarchy requires a schema object.
+The :py:class:`stingray.workbook.Sheet` and :py:class:`stingray.workbook.Row` classes
+use a :py:class:`stingray.schema_instance.Schema` object to describe each row.

-We'll load the schema using a :py:mod:`schema.loader` components.
+An application must load the schema first.
+There several sources for schema:

 -   **Embedded**.
 This is commonly seen as column titles within the sheet.
 Or any variation on that theme.
-The common case of column titles is handled by a built-in schema loader, :py:class:`schema.loader.HeadingRowSchemaLoader`.
+The common case of column titles is handled by a built-in schema loader, :py:class:`stingray.workbook.HeadingRowSchemaLoader`.
     Other variations are managed by building different schema loaders.

 -   **External**.
 This is a separate sheet or separate file.
-In this case, we can start with :py:class:`schema.loader.BareExternalSchemaLoader` to read an external schema.
-In the case of COBOL files, there's a separate :py:class:`cobol.loader.COBOLSchemaLoader` that parses COBOL source to create a usable schema.
+In this case, we can start with :py:class:`stingray.workbook.ExternalSchemaLoader` to read an external schema.
+In the case of COBOL files, there's a separate :py:class:`stingray.workbook.COBOLSchemaLoader` that parses COBOL source to create a usable schema.

-**Physical Format**.
-Generally, a file name provides a hint as to the physical file format.
-:file:`.csv`, :file:`.xls`, :file:`.xlsx`, :file:`.xlsm`, :file:`.ods`,
-:file:`.numbers` describe the physical format.

-Our :py:class:`cell.Cell`, :py:class:`sheet.Sheet`, and
-:py:class:`workbook.base.Workbook` handles many physical format details nicely.
+The schema all start as JSONSchema documents.
+These are Python ``dict[str, Any]`` structures.
+A :py:class:`stingray.workbook.SchemaMaker` object is used to transform the JSONSchema document into a usable :py:class:`stingray.schema_instance.Schema` object.
+This permits pre-processing the schema to add features or correct problems.

 Data Attribute Mapping -- Using a Schema
 ==========================================

-Using a schema is the heart of the semantic problem.
+Using a schema is the heart of solving the semantic problem witn spreadsheet and COBOL files.

 We want to have just one application that is adaptable to a number of closely-related data file schemata.
 Ideally, there's one,